How fleets with complex schedules can realise the full benefits of going electric

 That's why having fully integrated software solutions —from planning and operations to charging process management —that can communicate openly with each other within your IT environment will be key to the success of your fleet electrification.

-When it comes to cost efficiency, there are three main areas of concern: charging costs, minimizing consumption and protecting the batteries.
+When it comes to cost efficiency, there are three main areas of concern: charging costs, minimising consumption and protecting the batteries.

 Charging many electric vehicles, each with its own schedule, can be logistically challenging, as it requires high-power grid connections and an extensive infrastructure.
 Usually, more than one vehicle needs to charge at the same time, putting pressure on the power grid.
 Grid limitations and peak power loads can also raise the electricity bill significantly.